6 naturally vegan foods to stock up on…

 IS IT VEGAN?

-These products might catch you out:
+Not always – these products might catch you out

 Certain candles contain tallow, a substance made from animal fat, and stearic acid, which can also come from the slaughterhouse.
 And then there’s beeswax, of course.
 Go for soy wax.